icemac/icemac.callonchange/README.txt

   no automatic tests.

 * sniffer_: "An automatic test runner.
 Supports nose out of the box."
-  Supports Linux, Windows and Mac OS X. But in current version (0.1.5) Windows is untested.
-Current version has no automatic tests.
+  Supports Linux, Windows and Mac OS X. Current version (0.2.2) has no automatic tests.

 * autonose_: "continuous test tracker / runner for nosetests" Seems to focus on nose tests.
-Version 0.1.5 only acts on changes of python files.
-Detects file changes not using file system events.
-So it is slow on larger code bases.
+Version 0.2 only acts on changes of python files.

 * PyZen_: "Continuous testing for paranoid developers."
 Seems to be tightly integrated into python's `unittest` framework and Django.
 Detects file